Bedwyrd/run_analysis/README.md

 I then merged the training and the test sets to create one data set.

-The grep for *ean* worked for Mean and mean: j <- grep("*ean*",names(run_analysis_all_data))
+The grep for "*ean*" worked for Mean and mean: j <- grep("*ean*",names(run_analysis_all_data))
 There were no ther STD or Std strings so the following is fine: k <- grep("*std*",names(run_analysis_all_data))